mdavis-xyz/staves-typst/src/utils.typ

 }

 #let add-semitones(start-letter, start-accidental, start-octave, steps: 1, side: "sharp") = {
+  assert(start-letter.len() == 1, message: "Argument start-letter to add-semitone is more than 1 char: " + start-letter)
   assert(side in allowed-sides, message: "invalid side: " + side + ", must be one of " + allowed-sides.join(","))
   if steps == 0 {
     return (